 Centering your portfolio around risky stocks, however, isn’t a brick-by-brick blueprint toward retirement wealth — you should also consider faithful, dividend-paying stocks.
 Just like knowledge, wealth grows slowly and steadily.

-While there are some stocks analysts claim you can hold “forever,” it’s important to keep up with what’s in your portfolio and make changes according to how the company is developing.
+While analysts claim there are some stocks you can hold “forever,” it’s important to keep up with what’s in your portfolio and make changes according to how each company develops.

-If you’re a 20-something, in college or just looking to capitalize on long-term growth and dividends, then the following 10 stocks to buy are worth a look.
+If you’re a 20-something looking to capitalize on long-term growth and dividends, then the following 10 stocks to buy are worth a look.

-Shares of travel review site TripAdvisor Inc (NASDAQ:TRIP) have taken a beating over the past year, falling more than 30%.
-Investors have been wary of the stock after concerns about new entrants — like Airbnb and new search tools from powerhouses like Alphabet Inc (NASDAQ:GOOGL) — disrupting the space.
+Shares of travel review site TripAdvisor (NASDAQ:TRIP) took a beating in 2017 and 2018 mostly on investor concerns about new entrants like Airbnb and new search tools from powerhouses like Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) disrupting the space.

 According to Forbes, 70% of millennials say they’re working just to pay for vacations and travel.
 Gen Z is becoming increasingly obsessed with travel from a social perspective.
 They want to go places and share their experience with others.
 TripAdvisor not only operates in the travel space, but its primary function is helping people find experiences others have enjoyed.